danyu9394/li_uvc_extension/README.md

 # li_uvc_extension
-  This is the sample code for __Leopard USB3.0 AR0231 AP0200 GMSL2__ camera for
-  register control under Linux using V4L2.
+  This is the sample code for __Leopard USB3.0__ camera for register control, PTS query under Linux using V4L2.
 For supporting more UVC extension unit features, firmware will need to get updated.

 ## hardware support
 LI-AR0231-AP020X-GMSL2 USB3.0 camera